fenago/next-level-python-big-data/bigdata-with-pyspark/lab_6.md

 In this section, we will learn more about DataFrames and learn how to use Spark SQL.

-The Spark SQL interface is very simple.
-For this reason, taking away labels means that we are in unsupervised learning territory.
-Also, Spark has great support for clustering and dimensionality reduction algorithms.
-We can tackle learning problems effectively by using Spark SQL to give big data a structure.

 Let\'s take a look at the code that we will be using in our Jupyter Notebook.
 To maintain consistency, we will be using the same KDD cup